 There are two basic ways that OBD-II systems can communicate diagnostic information to vehicle operators and technicians.
 The first way is via the "check engine light" or "MIL" (Malfunction Indicator Light) located on the dashboard display panel.
 The check engine light will either stay on until the detected problem is fixed or reset itself after a pre-determined number of successful engine starts with no error codes.
 The behavior of the light will depend on the severity of the problem.
 In any case, the information recorded by the vehicle's computer is stored until the code is cleared by a technician.
 The check engine light is very useful for spotting problems quickly, but it does not provide specific information about vehicle operation.
 More detailed diagnostics can be performed with off-board diagnostic scan tools.
 In response to either an illuminated check engine light or some detectable vehicle malfunction, an automotive technician can attach an OBD-II scan tool to the connector located under the dashboard on the driver side of the vehicle.
 The scan tool will decipher the error code stored in the vehicle's computer along with many other diagnostic signals to help the technician pinpoint the source of the malfunction.
 OBD-II scan tools communicate with the vehicle's ECM, which is essentially a computer that monitors the vehicle's operating conditions and adjusts the engine parameters accordingly.
 Depending on the type of scanner and the vehicle manufacturer, there can be as many as 300 diagnostic readings available.

-The second digit the OBDII trouble code is a zero if it is a generic (required) code or a 1 if it is an enhanced code.
+The second digit in the OBD-II trouble code is a zero if it is a generic (required) code or a 1 if it is an enhanced code.
 The third character in the code identifies the system where the fault occurred.
 The numbers 1 and 2 represent fuel or air metering problems, 3 indicates an ignition problem or engine misfire, 4 is for auxiliary emission controls, 5 indicates an idle speed control problems, 6 is for computer or output circuit faults, and 7 and 8 relate to transmission problems.
-The diagram below is a simplified illustration of the OBD-II system and some of the sensors that provide diagnostic input to the ECM.